clouise/DnD-R-Probs/DNDProbs.md

 DND Probs
 ---------

 In DND, players roll a 20 sided dice to determine if their actions are successful.
 The number they roll is contested by a difficulty check.
 If the player rolls a number higher than the difficulty check, the action is successful.
-For example, attempting to sneak past a guard might call for a player to roll a 15 or higher. /n Within the newest edition of DnD, there is a mechanic called advantage and disadvantage.
-They let the player roll the dice two times and take either the higher or the lower of the two numbers as their roll, respectively. /n Below we see the probablity distrobutions for rolling a certain number given a roll with advantage, disadvantage, or under normal circumstances.
+For example, attempting to sneak past a guard might call for a player to roll a 15 or higher.

+Within the newest edition of DnD, there is a mechanic called advantage and disadvantage.
+They let the player roll the dice two times and take either the higher or the lower of the two numbers as their roll, respectively.

+Below we see the probability distributions for rolling a certain number given a roll with advantage, disadvantage, or under normal circumstances.

 #### Probablity of Dice Rolls